nitbhatt0/RBAC/README.md

 ## Section 3 — Sentinel Workspace RBAC (-SentinelWorkspaces)
+- Assign 'Reader' or 'Security Reader' to the App Registration service principal on that subscription.
+(Same required for Section 4 as well)
 - **Azure roles**
   - Reader on each Sentinel Resource Group
   - Reader on Subscription *(Section 3b custom role inspection)*